 Initial Run Through

-Do you ever miss the days where you could thumb through paper documents and get a “feel” for what they contained?
-With DISCO sampling, you can search for a randomized subset of documents within your entire set or any subset to get that same “feel” for them.
+With DISCO sampling, you can search for a randomized subset of documents within your entire set or any subset to get an idea of what they contain.
 Here’s how it works:

 From the DISCO search bar, enter in one of the following new queries: